lpproj/freecom_dbcs/README.md

 You need:

-* 100% DOS compatible environment (you will not build with DOSBox built-in command processor)
+* 100% DOS compatible environment (On DOSBox, you will need to use external command.com because of incompatibility with built-in command processor)
-* Borland Turbo C++ 1.01 (I guess you can also build with Turbo C 2.0)
+* Borland Turbo C++ 1.01 for IBM PC (I guess you can also build with Turbo C 2.0)
 * Netwide assembler (DOS version) - for 16bit DOS platform, latest version is 0.98.39 on http://sourceforge.net/projects/nasm/

 Build step is same as the original FreeCOM (copy config.b to config.bat, copy config.std to config.mak, modify config.mak and config.bat as you like, then invoke `build.bat`) but build.bat for DBCS editon has some extra options:

 * dbcs - build as DBCS edition
+* ibmpc - build for IBM PC platform
 * nec98 - build for NEC PC-98x1 platform
+* generic - build DOS generic platform (without access of platform specific memory area and BIOS)

+Specifying a platform (either ibmpc, nec98 or generic) is needed.

-For example, to build FreeCOM DBCS edition for PC-98 with XMS-Swap, build command is:
+For example, to build FreeCOM DBCS edition for PC-98 with XMS-Swap and Japanese messages, build command is:

   `build -r dbcs nec98 xms-swap japanese`

+To build DOS generic non-DBCS FreeCom with XMS-Swap (and english messages), build command is:

+  `build -r generic xms-swap`

 ## CREDITS